YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 .. parsed-literal::
    DSE> change -fileheader -blk_siz=2048

 This command changes the block size field of the fileheader to 2048 bytes.
-The block field must always be a multiples of 512 bytes.
+The block field must always be a multiple of 512 bytes.

 Example:

 .. parsed-literal::
    DSE> change -fileheader -blocks_free=5B

-This command changes the blocks free fields of the file header to 91 (Hex: 5B).
+This command changes the blocks-free fields of the file header to 91 (Hex: 5B).
 Example:

 Example: